liboyang0112/TRExFitter/README.rst

   * Fit:
      * FitType          : can be SPLUSB (default) or BONLY to fit under the s+b or the b-only hypothesis
      * FitRegion        : can be CRSR (default) or CRONLY to fit considering both signal and control regions in the fit, or only control regions.
-You can also specify a coma-separated list of regions to use in the fit
+You can also specify a comma-separated list of regions to use in the fit
      * FitBlind         : specify is real data or Asimov data should be used in the fit (TRUE or FALSE).
 By default, fit are NOT blind.
      * POIAsimov        : value of the parameter of interest in the AsimovDataset used in the fit
-     * NPValues         : values of the nuisance parameters used to build the fit.
+     * NPValues         : values of the nuisance parameters used to build the Asimov.
 Coma-separated list of NP:value (e.g. alpha_ttbarbb_XS:1,alpha_ttbarbcc_XS:1.5)
      * FixNPs           : values of the nuisance parameters used to be fixed in the fit.
 Coma-separated list of NP:value (e.g. alpha_ttbarbb_XS:1,alpha_ttbarbcc_XS:1.5)
-     * doLHscan         : coma separated list of names of the POI or NP from which you want to produce the likelihood scan, if first element of the list is "all" then all systematics are profiled
+     * doLHscan         : comma separated list of names of the POI or NP from which you want to produce the likelihood scan, if first element of the list is "all" then all systematics are profiled
-     * UseMinos         : coma separated list of names of the POI and/or NP for which you want to calculate the MINOS errors, if first element of the list is "all" then the MINOS errors is calculated for all systematics and POIs
+     * UseMinos         : comma separated list of names of the POI and/or NP for which you want to calculate the MINOS errors, if first element of the list is "all" then the MINOS errors is calculated for all systematics and POIs
      * SetRandomInitialNPval : useful to set this to >0 (e.g. 0.1) to help convergence of Asimov fits
      * NumCPU           : specify the number of CPU to use for the minimization (default = 1)
      * StatOnlyFit      : if specified, the fit will keep fixed all the NP to the latest fit result, and the fit results will be saved with the _statOnly suffix (also possible to use it from command line)